vibueno/TheFreiburgerTimes/README.md

 * Back to top button with soft scrolling & fade-in & out effect

 ## Design
-* Mobile first
+* Mobile first: the styles included in the file styles.css are optimized for a minimum width of 240px.
+The file responsiveness.css builds on styles.css by providing additional styles which make the site work correctly on bigger viewports.

 ## Programming
-* **Fully responsive** (starting at 240px Unihertz Jelly Pro, as fas as I know the smallest Smartphone widely available)
+* **Fully responsive** (starting at 240px Unihertz of Jelly Pro, as fas as I know the smallest Smartphone widely available)
 * **Responsive Patterns:** *Off Canvas*, *Column Drop*
 * **Responsive Images:** showing crops for certain pictures
 * **Responsive Tables:** *No more tables* & *Hidden Columns*s techniques